Dr. Yuxiang Wu_

 • Preferred background:

-• Strong fundamentals in phase transformations (metals, oxidation, ceramics, etc.)
+• Strong fundamentals in phase transformations in metals or related materials.

 PhD Positions Hiring: Jan 2026